Committees vs. Working Groups

 What are the differences between a committee and a working group?
-Working groups relax hierarchy to allow people to solve problems across organizational units, whereas committees both reflect and reinforce those organizational boundaries and hierarchies.
+Working groups (sometimes called task forces) relax hierarchy to allow people to solve problems across organizational units, whereas committees both reflect and reinforce organizational boundaries and hierarchies.

 The important takeaway here is working groups relax organizational boundaries while committees reinforce them.

 |Members volunteer (usually)